Extracurricular

 3:30-4:30 p.m.

-Click on the Exploring Energy link on the Download section to the right of the Class main page to access the registration form.
+Click on the Fishing Club link on the Download section to the right of the Class main page to access the registration form.
 Return completed registration form along with payment to the Extended Programs Office, Attention: Cindy Larsen, The Orchard School, 615 West 64th Street, Indianapolis, IN 46260.

 Fridays

 Learn to play lacrosse!
 Lacrosse is a rapidly growing sport in Indiana.
 This class will teach students the basics of girls' lacrosse.
-Students will learn to pass, pick up ground balls, cradle and shoot.
+Students will learn to pass, pick up ground balls, cradle, play defense and shoot.
 We will play small games, learn about positioning and develop stick skills.
+This is a great introduction to lacrosse if your child is interested in playing in high school.

-Students should bring running shoes or cleats, a stick if they have one, a mouthguard and a water bottle.
-Lacrosse will provide sticks and goggles.
+Players should bring running shoes or cleats, a stick if they have one, a mouthguard and a water bottle.
+If the weather is bd, they will need running shoes for the gym floor.
+Lacrosse Club will provide sticks and goggles.
 If you have a stick or goggles, please let Mrs. Haseley know.

 Spring weather can be lovely and not so lovely but we will do our best to be outside each time.
 Please dress for the weather.

 INSTRUCTOR: Molly Haseley was born and raised in Pittsburgh, PA.
-She started playing field hockey in 8th grade and continued to play in high school and at Densison University in Granville, Ohio.
+She started playing field hockey in 8th grade and continued to play in high school and at Denison University in Granville, Ohio.
 While at Denison, Molly was named to the All-NCAC team three times and to the All-Region team her senior year.
-Molly also coached lacrosse while in high school and then coached after college at The Culver Academies, Depauw University and currently coaches for Zionsville.
+Molly also coached lacrosse while in high school and then coached after college at The Culver Academies, DePauw University and currently coaches girls lacrosse at Zionsville High School.

 Molly is a US Lacrosse Level 1 and Level 2 certified coach.
 She is the 7th grade math teacher here at The Orchard School.
-Molly is looking forward to coaching and teaching this sport to our middle school girls again this session!
+Molly is looking forward to coaching and teaching this sport to our Orchard girls again this session!

 Questions?
 Feel free to contact Molly Haseley at mhaseley@orchard.org.